hinokzakir/RadioPlan/README.md

 A Java application with GUI for radio planning.

-Created as a assignment to a course @ Umeå Univeristy and submitted in 2024.
+Created as a assignment to a course @ Umeå University and submitted in 2024.

 ![Placeholder Image](/images/screenshot.png)